Create an Online Assignment to allow students to submit files, such as Word documents through Canvas.

-You can add the question to the text field but if you are linking a file or embedding an image, it is vital to learn about access controls for files that will be attached or embedded in your exam to ensure students don’t get access to these parts of the exam too soon or too late.
+You can add the question and/or instructions to the text field.
+If linking a file or embedding an image, it is vital to learn about access controls for files in your exam to ensure students don’t get access to these parts of the exam too soon or too late.

 Online Entry Options

-Select File Uploads and have students upload their work.
-If students are working on a long typed response, we recommend students upload files, so they will have an offline copy.
-However students must be patient; warn them that it might take 5 minutes to upload or give them extra time to upload.
+When creating the assignment, select File Uploads for the Submission Type.
+If students are working on a long, typed response, we recommend students upload files.
+However students must be patient for very large documents; warn them that it might take 5 minutes to upload or give them extra time to upload.
 Please make students aware they should notify the instructor or TA immediately if they encounter difficulties uploading.

 - Navigate to Home

-- A pink border will appear around the screen indicating one is in Student View.
+- A pink border will appear around the screen indicating you are in Student View.
 You can use this to verify your assignment is not yet available.

 - Do not forget to ‘Leave Student View’ via the bar at the bottom of the page.

 Download or Read Student Work Online

 With Assignments, you have the option to download all files for offline review.
 You can also view and grade the submissions online using SpeedGrader.